Cross-Attention is Half Explanation in Speech-to-Text Models

-Following prior work on cross-attention matrices \citep{vig-belinkov-2019-analyzing} and explainable AI \citep{eberle-etal-2023-rather}, we use Pearson correlation to quantify the relationship between cross-attention scores and saliency-based explanations.
-Pearson correlation is preferred over Kendall and Spearman because saliency scores are continuous, and their magnitude--not just ranking--is crucial.
-Rank-based measures are overly sensitive to small fluctuations among non-important features with near-zero scores, while Pearson better captures whether features are identified as important (high score) or not (low score).
-Specifically, given the two representations \( \text{\CA{}}, \text{\SM{}} \in \mathbb{R}^{I \times T'} \), we compute the Pearson correlation coefficient $\rho$ to assess the similarity of their attribution patterns across output tokens and time steps.
+Following prior work on cross-attention analysis \cite{vig-belinkov-2019-analyzing} and explainable AI \cite{eberle-etal-2023-rather}, we use Pearson correlation to quantify the relationship between cross-attention scores and saliency-based explanations.
+Pearson is preferred over rank-based measures (Kendall, Spearman) because saliency scores are continuous and their magnitude--not just their ordering--is meaningful.
+In particular, rank-based correlations are highly sensitive to arbitrary ordering among non-informative features with near-zero scores, whereas Pearson better reflects agreement on whether a feature is important (high saliency) or not (low saliency).
+Specifically, given \( \text{\CA{}}, \text{\SM{}} \in \mathbb{R}^{I \times T'} \), we compute the Pearson correlation coefficient $\rho$ to assess the similarity of their attribution patterns across output tokens and time steps.
 We first flatten each matrix into a vector of size \( I \cdot T' \):